litestar-org/litestar/docs/usage/3-request-data.md

     ...
 ```

-The above example is a rather classic example of a paginated get request:
+The above example is a rather classic example of a paginated GET request:

 1. _page_ is a required query parameter of type int.
 It has no default value and as such has to be given.
 2. _page_size_ is a required query parameter of type int as well, but it has a default value - so it can be omitted in
    the request.
-3. _brands_ is an optional list of strings with a default None value.
+3. _brands_ is an optional list of strings with a default `None` value.
-4. _from_date_ and _to_date_ or optional date-time values that have a default None value.
+4. _from_date_ and _to_date_ are optional date-time values that have a default `None` value.

 These parameters will be parsed from the function signature and used to generate a pydantic model.
 This model in turn
 will be used to validate the parameters, and also to generate the OpenAPI schema for this endpoint.